 Here are some specific activities we recommend:

 Communicate proactively with your key stakeholders: employees, customers, business partners, vendors, and any government regulators or oversight agencies.
 They want to know what specific steps you are taking.
-Absence of information creates doubt.
+The absence of information creates doubt.

 - In all communications, strike a forthright tone that avoids clichés and platitudes.
 Tell what you are doing and how you are preparing for the rapidly changing environment.
 In times of crisis, maintaining your credibility as an honest presenter of accurate information is key.

 - Since many outcomes are possible, it is best to consider a variety of scenarios and not speculate in your communications.
 Respond only to facts based on reputable sources, noted earlier.